 Carolina Beach is a fantastic place to visit year-round.
 There are so many things to do in Carolina Beach it’s quite easy to fill up every day of your vacation, plus the city of Wilmington is nearby!

-Fun Things to do in Carolina Beach!
+Fun Things to do in Carolina Beach, NC!

+So you’re wondering what to do in Carolina Beach, NC?
 For many who come to the coastal town, they have one thing on their mind – fishing.
 There are many ways you can go fishing in the Carolina Beach area.
 However, before you start, make sure you have a fishing license to do so legally.

 - Surf Fishing from the beach.